citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 With this change, VSync is now on by default, and Citra will be able to continue emulation even while the GPU is drawing the frame.

-(Pic of random game)
-No more screen tearing, yay!

 ## Mii Selector ([#4635](https://github.com/citra-emu/citra/pull/4635)) by [FearlessTobi](https://github.com/FearlessTobi)

 Most of you may have been familiar with Miis ever since the age of Wii, but on Citra there were a few problems with Miis.
 For one, you were unable to select any Mii, and would have to live with a default one even if you added your own ones.